 The Director-General responsible for the call may decide to open the call up to one month prior to or after the envisaged date(s) of opening.

 The Director-General responsible may delay the deadline(s) by up to two months.
-All deadlines are at 17.00.00 Brussels local time.

 The budget amounts are subject to the availability of the appropriations provided for in the general budget of the Union for years 2021 and 2022.

-26 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
+Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.